hei-jack/heigobacktop/docs/configuration.md

 Specifies the distance from the display of the button to the top of the browser.
 The value can refer to the `css top` property value.

+`Applicable to V1.0.2 and below`top

+### bottom

+type`string`

+defaults`5%`

+Specifies the distance from the display of the button to the bottom of the browser.
+The value can refer to the `css bottom` property value.

+`Applicable to V1.0.3 and below`

 ### right

 type`string`